 How To Make Crispy Kale

-Keep the oven on at 200°C or 400°F after you have roasted the sweet potatoes.
+Turn the oven down to 150°C or 300°F after you have roasted the sweet potatoes.

 Wash and dry the kale leaves thoroughly.

 Using a sharp knife, remove the kale stems by making a V-shaped cut along the stems.
-Tear up the larger leaves to smaller bit sized pieces.
+Tear up the larger leaves into smaller bite-sized pieces.

 Drizzle with olive oil and massage the kale leaves thoroughly.
 Then sprinkle with sea salt.

-Place on a lined sheet tray and bake for 15-18 mins or until crisp but you still want the leaves to be mostly green.
+Place on a lined sheet tray and bake for 15-18 mins or until crisp.
+You still want the leaves to be mostly green.
 Remove from the oven and then leave to cool for a few mins.

-Rather than just using hommus by itself, which is possible, I want to create a smoother and luscious texture for the hommus dressing.
-By adding lemon juice and maple syrup, it helps to balance the richness of hommus.
+Rather than just using hummus by itself, which is possible, I want to create a smoother and luscious texture for the hummus dressing.

 How to Assemble the Salad

-On a serving platter, spread the hommus dressing across the plate in a circle.
+On a serving platter, spread the hummus dressing across the plate in a circle.